Updated: Jul 5

 Freedom Firm works in 6 different states across India.
-We have a small team in Madhya Pradesh, a region in northern India with many villages often built around certain socio-religious traditions.
+We have a small team in Madhya Pradesh, a region in northern India with many villages built around certain socio-religious traditions.
 Some of these villages practice the tradition of putting their daughters into prostitution.
 It’s difficult to combat childhood prostitution when the cultural roots run deep, but in the last couple years we’ve seen progress taking place through successful rescue operations in these areas.

-Kamini and Suraya were rescued in Madhya Pradesh on April 1st.
+Kiya and Satya were rescued in Madhya Pradesh on April 1st.
 The young girls, only 14 and 15 years old, are no longer experiencing sexual exploitation.
 We are encouraged by how the local police responded when our team shared evidence of two young girls in a brothel.
 They promptly created a strategy to raid the brothel and rescue the girls.
 In the process, they also arrested the owners of the brothel, a husband and wife team.